Jump to topic

 - Take care of yourself in order to keep moving forward

 Whether on your own, with a rehab counselor, or through your support group, you should create an alcohol relapse prevention plan.
-While every relapse prevention plan is unique, there are some major points you should always address.
-These include:
+While all prevention plans are unique, there are some major points you should always address.

 - Triggers – Begin by creating a list of all possible relapse triggers.
 These can be people, places, events, or emotions.
 While you may not know all of your possible triggers at the beginning, it can be a list that evolves over time.